-How Do I Care for a New Item?
+How Do I Care for a New Wood Item?

 How Do I Remove Stains from My Cutting Board?

 To clean and remove stains, apply salt to the stain and rub with a cut lemon or lime using a damp sponge or Scotch Brite pad.
-Lemon and lime also clean and disinfect.
+Limes also clean and disinfect.

 How Do I Deep Clean My Cutting Board?